Rise 360: How to Use Labeled Graphic Blocks

 This article applies to:

-Ever wish you could use the lean-forward moments that labeled graphics provide, but in your block lessons?
-Now you can.
-With the new labeled graphic block, learners can explore key components of an image.
-It’s as simple as uploading an image, then adding interactive markers to describe each element.
+Labeled graphics provide lean-forward moments that engage learners.
+With the labeled graphic block, learners can explore key components and learn about a concept in a novel, interactive way.
+It’s as simple as uploading an image and then adding interactive markers to describe each element.
 Here’s how.

 Step 1: Insert a Labeled Graphic Block

-OR - Click the insert block icon that appears when you mouse-over a boundary between blocks.
+3. Click the insert block icon that appears when you mouse over a boundary between blocks.

-Step 2: Edit a Labeled Graphic Block Image
+Step 2: Modify a Labeled Graphic Block Image

-You can replace the default image for a labeled graphic block.
+You can replace and modify the default image for a labeled graphic block.

-- Under the image, click Edit.
-From here you can upload your own image, search the Content Library 360, or edit the alt tag for screen readers.
+2. Under the image, click Edit.
+From here you can upload your own image, search the Content Library 360, crop the uploaded image, or edit the alt tag for screen readers.

 Step 3: Add, Reorder, and Remove Markers